Skip navigation

 Condition

-Parental leave (birth related) should be taken in unbroken periods.
+Paid parental leave must be taken in an unbroken period.

 Unpaid parental leave may be taken concurrently by employee couples, subject to providing a declaration to the delegate in relation to eligibility.